signalfx/apmworkshop/apm/k8s/README.md

 #### K8S Step 2: SmartAgent Update For Kubernetes

-The default k8s SmartAgent config needs to be modified with some updated values for APM.

-#### If you are NOT doing this workshop as part of a group:

-./apmworkshoip/apm/k8s/python (this directory) has an `agent.yaml` file without the `traceEndpoingUrl` set.

-Change the `traceEndpointUrl` by editing your realm i.e. set it to `traceEndpointUrl: "https://ingest.us1.signalfx.com/v2/trace"`

-#### If you are doing this workshop as part of a group:
+If you are doing this workshop as part of a group:

-**Step #1**
+Step #1.
-./apmworkshoip/apm/k8s/python (this directory) has an `agent.yaml` file with a default `environment` value.
+/apm/k8s/python (this directory) has an `agent.yaml` file with a default `environment` value.
 Add a unique identifier to the `environment` name i.e. your initials `sfx-workshop-YOURINITIALSHERE`

-**Step #2**
+Step #2.

 Change the `traceEndpointUrl` by editing your realm i.e. set it to `traceEndpointUrl: "https://ingest.us1.signalfx.com/v2/trace"`
 For a group workshop The resulting stanza is:

 ```